studybuffalo/jsPDF-TB/README.md

 to the *standards*, but I certainly try to and am happy to hear any suggestions.

+### Measuring String Width
+It appears the information contained in jsPDF regarding measuring string widths is based on data provided in Adobe documentation.
+Unfortunately, the character widths provided in this documentation do not appear to match what jsPDF actually outputs in each situation, which is why the measurements may not be 100% accurate.
+I have attempted to correct this by recording the values actually outputted by a jsPDF document.
+One day if I learn enough JavaScript I will try and integrate this into the main library, but no planned ETA on that :).

 ## Dependencies
 This library requires jsPDF.
 Details for usage can be found at [their repository](https://github.com/MrRio/jsPDF).